 The Department of Scientific Publications has been helping MD Anderson authors since 1947.
-The department currently employs 21 editors (including editorial managers) with 1-35 years of editing experience.
+The department currently employs 20 editors (including editorial managers) with up to 25 years of editing experience.
 The editors are recruited from a wide range of backgrounds, including life sciences, physical sciences, English, journalism, and other liberal arts.

 The department's editorial focus is materials written by medical and scientific professionals for other medical and scientific professionals.
 We edit about 50,000 pages of text per year, including about 1,200 journal articles or book chapters and about 250 grant proposals.